roshinpv1/archlens/archlens-app/README.md

-# CloudArch - Cloud Architecture Review System
+# CloudArc - Cloud Architecture Review System

 A comprehensive AI-powered cloud architecture analysis and review system that supports multiple cloud platforms and provides detailed analysis of architecture diagrams and Infrastructure as Code (IaC) files.